deweesd/Matlab-R_UW_Image_Processing/README.md

 ## TIC_Analysis folder info:

 This folder consists of output figures that help illustrate how each Time Intensity Curve (TIC) parameter is extracted.
-Please reference the 'TIC_Features.png' file as well as the 'Arrival_Time_ex.png' file to see how each threshold is set and each feature is extracted to generate the parametric maps found in the folder ''Heatmap_Dictionary''.
+Please reference the 'TIC_Features.png' file as well as the 'Arrival_Time_ex.png' file to see how each threshold is set and each feature is extracted to generate the parametric maps found in the folder ''Heatmap_dictionary''.
+The heatmap dictionary shows the differnce between two injury severity types at three distinct time points of either before, immediately after, or 10-weeks post injury.

 ## Scripts folder info: